The existence and stability for a class of fuzzy fractional boundary value problems constrained by variational inequalities: Introduction

 where $\left<\cdot,\cdot\right>$ denotes the classical inner product in $R^m$.
 Let $\mbox{SOL}\left(K,Q(t,z)+S(\cdot)\right)$ denote the set of solutions to VI (\ref{VI}).
-This paper considers a novel fuzzy fractional differential variational inequality with integral boundary conditions (BFFDVI for short) as the following form:
+This paper considers the following new system consisting of fuzzy fractional differential inclusions (FFDIs) with integral boundary conditions and VIs, which is referred to as the fuzzy fractional differential variational inequality with integral boundary conditions (abbreviated as BFFDVI):